Social Media Guidelines

 Who should maintain our network?

-We recommend every social media account created on behalf of the university have at least three people with administrative privileges — two from the sponsoring department/office/campus and one from the Office of Marketing and Communications.
-The Office of Marketing and Communications is not responsible for maintaining the content of a profile or page,=.
-We are there to offer support and ensure continuity through any turnover in university personnel.
+Every social media account created on behalf of the university should have at least three people with administrative privileges.
+After creating your login credentials for a social media account, share that information with the UT Tyler social media team in the Office of Marketing and Communications.
+M&C is not responsible for maintaining the content of a profile or page, we are here to offer support and ensure continuity through any turnover in university personnel.

 Where can I get university-branded logos, photos, etc.?